 The truth is you just aren’t a phone company until you’ve had a run-in with telecom fraud.
 VoIP fraud is a significant and growing problem in the telecommunications industry.
 Because fraudsters often attack during weekends, fraud events often go undetected for many hours.
 A single fraud event can easily cost a company between three and fifty thousand dollars.
 In many cases, this number can be even larger.

 This is a problem that is only increasing.
 According to the CFCA report, phone fraud is growing at a rate of 29% per year.
 As the popularity of VoIP continues to grow, the problem of VoIP fraud will become an increasing threat to the industry.

 Understanding the threat is the first step in preventing fraud.
 The more an organization learns about the many ways that criminals can compromise a vulnerable network, the easier it will be to put measure in place to prevent criminal access.

 At TransNexus, we want to help our customers prepare their best defense against the VoIP security threats.
-For help, we turned to an expert in enterprise communications security, Ryan Delgrosso, CTO at Phone Power.
-Ryan is the CTO and chief network architect at Phone Power and is responsible for the design and construction of their nation-wide telecommunications network.
-Prior to joining Phone Power, Ryan had extensive experience in both the network security and finance industries.
+For help, we turned to an expert in enterprise communications security, Ryan Delgrosso, former CTO of Phone Power and Broadvoice.
+He has over a decade of direct experience designing and building distributed, carrier-grade voice networks and solving hard problems such as fraud, network transformation and network function virtualization.

 International Revenue Sharing Fraud (IRSF) is, without a doubt, both the most damaging and the most prevalent VoIP fraud scenario.
 Revenue share fraudulent activities are those which abuse carrier interconnect agreements.
 The fraudster partners with a local carrier that charges high rates for call termination and agreement to share revenue for any traffic generated by the fraudster.
 Common destinations for these calls include West African countries, UK mobile numbers, and satellite phones.